rkumar/rbcurse-tutorial/md/dialog.md

 This returns a true (for Y/y) else false.
 If a default (true or false) is passed in the Hash, then the user can press Enter and the default is returned.
-The Hash can also have ':color' or ':bgcolor' but there is not wait.
+The Hash can also have ':color' or ':bgcolor' but there is no 'wait'.

 ### Print a status or error message